-The Master of Architecture, 2-Year Online Track, is designed for those who have an undergraduate degree in architecture or a closely related design field and have work experience in architectural practice with evidence of defined skills and responsibilities.
-The distance track allows students to study from anywhere while maintaining full-time professional employment through a combination of online and face-to-face learning experiences.
+The Master of Architecture, 2-year online track, is designed for those who have an undergraduate degree in architecture or a closely related design field and have work experience in architectural practice with evidence of defined skills and responsibilities.
+The online track with intensives in Boston allows students to study from anywhere while maintaining full-time professional employment through a combination of online and face-to-face learning experiences.